 A system administrator can update or replace certificates for vRealize Automation components.

-In addition, your deployment can have certificates for the vRealize Automation appliance management site.
+In addition, your deployment can have certificates for the vRealize Automation appliance management interface web site.
 Also, each IaaS machine runs a Management Agent that uses a certificate.

 With one exception, changes to later components in this list do not affect earlier ones.
 The exception is that an updated certificate for IaaS components must be registered with vRealize Automation appliance.

 Typically, self-signed certificates are generated and applied to these components during product installation.
 You might need to replace a certificate to switch from self-signed certificates to certificates provided by a certificate authority or when a certificate expires.
 When you replace a certificate for a vRealize Automation component, trust relationships for other vRealize Automation components are updated automatically.

 For instance, in a distributed system with multiple instances of a vRealize Automation appliance, if you update a certificate for one vRealize Automation appliance all other related certificates are updated automatically.

 The vRealize Automation appliance management interface provides options for updating or replacing certificates.

 - Generate certificate — Have vRealize Automation generate a self-signed certificate.

 - Import certificate — Use your own certificate.

 - Provide certificate thumbprint — Provide a certificate thumb print to use a certificate already in the certificate store on IaaS Windows servers.